2023-24 APPLICATIONS ARE NOW CLOSED

 Who is eligible to tutor?

 As with our other grad student positions, grad students from ALL divisions and schools are eligible to work as writing tutors.
-Applicants may either be hired and trained specifically as writing tutor, or they may be hired primarily as a writing intern or lector, which additionally qualifies them to tutor if desired.
+Applicants may either be hired and trained specifically as writing tutor, or they may be hired simultaneously as a Lector if they have successfully completed Lector training.

 When and how often do Writing Tutors work?